jcollard/BinaryNumbersInCSharp/README.md

 2. Understand how positive and negative integers are represented in binary.
 3. Understand the difference between Overflow and Underflow errors.

+When you're done with this project, you should upload your completed `Program.cs` file to Google Classroom.

 ## Create a new C# Project

 Let's start by creating a new C# project.